- Toyota's Entune with App Suite system

 features & specs

-Much-needed upgrades to the interior and equipment levels come for the 2014 Tundra, including a new luxurious 1794 Edition.
+Much-needed upgrades to the interior and equipment levels arrived on last year's Tundra, including a new luxurious 1794 Edition.
 Trim levels include SR, SR5, Limited, and Platinum, each step up the ladder bringing with it more creature comforts and technology.
 Materials have been upgraded across the board, though it's less readily noticeable in the lower-tier SR and SR5 models.
 Double cab (standard on SR5) and CrewMax models both offer four-door access and seating for five, but the CrewMax is the definite choice if you want to seat six-footers in the second row--and fortunately is standard on all Platinum and 1794 Edition Tundras.
 A regular cab is also available, but only on SR models.

-The entry-level SR model is the work truck spec, and it comes standard with the V-6 engine (the V-8s are available as an upgrade); a choice of regular or double cab (no crew cab option); and a long or standard bet.
+The entry-level SR model is the work truck spec, and it comes standard with the 4.6-liter V-8; a choice of regular or extended cab (no crew cab option); and a long or standard bet.
 Standard equipment includes daytime running lights, 18-inch steel wheels, Entune Audio, 60/40 split-folding rear bench seat, power windows, and all of the standard safety equipment.
 Step up to the SR5, and you add fog lights, variable intermittent windshield wipers, Entune Audio Plus, and optional 18-inch alloy wheels.

 The Limited kicks up the luxury and opens up tech upgrade paths, with standard 20-inch alloy wheels, dual-zone automatic climate control, Entune Premium Audio with Navigation and Apps, leather seating, auto-dimming rearview mirror, and more.
 The top-tier Platinum trim adds to the Limited's spec with chrome-clad 20-inch alloy wheels, power moonroof, perforated and ventilated leather seating, and front/rear parking assist sonar.
 The 1794 Edition matches the Platinum trim spec, but with its own interior color theme and ultra-suede upholstery inserts as well as 1794 Edition badging.